wess/stim/docs/Quickstart.md

 # Quickstart Guide

-Get up and running with Spark in 5 minutes.
+Get up and running with Stim in 5 minutes.

 ## Prerequisites